David-Verde/To-do-list-test/README.md

 # To Do List

-> In this project, we design a web page That add list to do. you can add activities to do. and check it once you finish it. it can be remove also.
+> A website that works as a to-do list.
+The user can add, check and remove tasks.
 ## Built With

 Built With: